 Fund managers have become more bullish, but not excessively so.
 Cash balances at funds remains high, suggesting lingering doubts and fears.
-Allocations to US equities dropped to their lowest level in 9 years in April: this is when US equities typically start to outperform.
+Of note is that allocations to US equities are near their lowest level in 9 years: this is when US equities typically start to outperform.